coinsurenz/LibreTX/README.md

 ### Windows Users

-Windows .exe executeable is available in the releases section.
-At this stage the included splash image and icon need to be located in the same directory as the exe file when run
+A Windows .EXE executable is available in the releases section.
+At this stage the included splash image and icon need to be located in the same directory as the exe file when it is run

 ## Usage